-Begin by reading through the Troubleshooting Guide in Appendix A. If assistance is still needed, please see below.
+Please refer to Appendix A - Troubleshooting prior to calling Technical Support.

+- 1. Read this manual thoroughly before attempting to install the adapter in your system. - 2.
 When calling for technical assistance, please have your user manual and current adapter settings.
-If possible, please have the adapter installed in a computer ready to run diagnostics.

-Sealevel Systems provides an FAQ section on its web site.
-Please refer to this to answer many common questions.
-This section can be found at http://www.sealevel.com/faq.asp.

-Sealevel Systems maintains a Home page on the Internet.
-Our home page address is http://www.sealevel.com.
-The latest software updates, and newest manuals are available via our FTP site that can be accessed from our home page.

-Technical support is available Monday to Friday from 8:00 A.M. to 5:00 P.M.
-Eastern Time.
+If possible, please have the adapter installed in a computer ready to run diagnostics. - Sealevel Systems maintains a Home page on the Internet.
+Our home page address is www.sealevel.com.
+The latest software updates, and newest manuals are available via our FTP site that can be accessed from our home page. - 4.
+Technical support is available Monday to Friday from 8:00 AM to 5:00 PM Eastern time.
 Technical support can be reached at (864) 843-4343.